rationally/rationally_hugo/content/basics/getting-started.md

 ## Prerequisites

 * You need to have at least Microsoft Visio 2016
+* You need to have **rationally* installed on your machine.

+{{% notice info %}}
-* You need to install rationally on the client machine.
-You can verify if rationally has been installed:
+You can verify if rationally has been installed correctly in the following ways.
- * it should be listed under _add or remove programs_ in the Window's control center.
- * it should be listed as a Visio add-in.
-You can verify this by navigating to _File/Options/add-ins_.
-Under _Active Application_ Add-ins, rationally-visio should be listed.
+It should be listed under "_add or remove programs_ " in the Window's control center and it should be listed as an add-in in Visio itself.
+You can verify this by navigating to "_File/Options/add-ins_".
+Under _Active Application_ Add-ins, **rationally-visio** should be listed.
+{{% /notice%}}

  {{% button href="https://github.com/rationally/rationally_visio/releases/latest" icon="fa fa-arrow-down" %}}Get rationally{{% /button %}}